Eugenics in the United States: Early proponents

 Several feminist reformers advocated an agenda of eugenic legal reform.
 The National Federation of Women's Clubs, the Woman's Christian Temperance Union, and the National League of Women Voters were among the variety of state and local feminist organizations that at some point lobbied for eugenic reforms.
-One of the most prominent feminists to champion the eugenic agenda was Margaret Sanger, the leader of the American birth control movement and founder of Planned Parenthood.
+One of the most prominent feminists to champion the eugenic agenda was Margaret Sanger, the leader of the American birth control movement and founder of the parent organization to Planned Parenthood.
 Sanger saw birth control as a means to prevent unwanted children from being born into a disadvantaged life, and incorporated the language of eugenics to advance the movement.
-Sanger also sought to discourage the reproduction of persons who, it was believed, would pass on mental disease or serious physical defects.
+Sanger also advocated for discouraging reproduction among people who believed to have hereditary mental illnesses or serious physical disabilities.
 In these cases, she approved of the use of sterilization.
 In Sanger's opinion, it was individual women (if able-bodied) and not the state who should determine whether or not to have a child.
+However, Sanger was also a racist and an early proponent of racial eugenics, and supported a bill to approve forced sterilization of African Americans.

 In the Deep South, women's associations played an important role in rallying support for eugenic legal reform.
 Eugenicists recognized the political and social influence of southern clubwomen in their communities, and used them to help implement eugenics across the region.
 Between 1915 and 1920, federated women's clubs in every state of the Deep South had a critical role in establishing public eugenic institutions that were segregated by sex.
-For example, the Legislative Committee of the Florida State Federation of Women's Clubs successfully lobbied to institute a eugenic institution for the mentally retarded that was segregated by sex.
+For example, the Legislative Committee of the Florida State Federation of Women's Clubs successfully lobbied to establish a eugenic institution for the individuals with intellectual disabilities that was segregated by sex.
 Their aim was to separate mentally retarded men and women in order to prevent them from breeding more "feebleminded" individuals.

 Public acceptance in the U.S. led to various state legislatures working to establish eugenic initiatives.
 Beginning with Connecticut in 1896, many states enacted marriage laws with eugenic criteria, prohibiting anyone who was "epileptic, imbecile or feeble-minded" from marrying.
 The first state to introduce a compulsory sterilization bill was Michigan in 1897 – although the proposed law failed to garner enough votes by legislators to be adopted, it did set the stage for other sterilization bills.
 Eight years later, Pennsylvania's state legislators passed a sterilization bill that was vetoed by the governor.
 Indiana became the first state to enact sterilization legislation in 1907, followed closely by Washington, California, and Connecticut in 1909.
 Sterilization rates across the country were relatively low (California being the sole exception) until the 1927 Supreme Court case Buck v.
 Bell, which upheld under the U.S. Constitution the forced sterilization of patients at a Virginia home for those who were seen as mentally retarded.